Return of Hanuman

-Return of Hanuman is a 2007 Indian Hindi-language animated action-adventure comedy film directed by Anurag Kashyap.
-A sequel to Hanuman, it was produced by Shailendra Singh at Percept Picture Company and Toonz Animation, and the music was composed by Tapas Relia.
-It is a children's film and has been rated as an Educational Film by the CBFC because it deals with the issue of global warming.
+Return of Hanuman is a 2007 Indian Hindi-language animated action-adventure film directed by Anurag Kashyap.
+It is seemingly a sequel to Hanuman, it was produced by Shailendra Singh at Percept Picture Company and Toonz Animation, and the music was composed by Tapas Relia.
 It was released in India on 28 December 2007.

 Plot

-Devas are ’busy’ in their Swarglok (heaven).
-Technology has crossed the boundaries of earth and even non-mortal devas have become techno-geeks.
+Devas are 'busy' in their Swarglok (heaven).
+Technology has crossed the boundaries of earth and even non-mortal devas had become techno-geeks.
 They converse in Hinglish.
 Meanwhile, a terrific war is being fought between the Devas and the Asuras.
 In this war, Lord Vishnu slices the demon Rahuketu into two parts through his stomach.
 His collapse invokes the Guru of Asuras, Guru Shukracharya and he comes forward to battle with Lord Vishnu.
-He also slices a large snake named Kaladansh into two parts.
-Lord Vishnu gains an upper hand in the war and throws Shukracharya into space.
-Shukracharya announces a prophecy throughout the Universe warning Lord Vishnu that the same humans whom he is protecting, in Kali Yuga they will themselves become very cruel than even demons and a day will come when their cruelty will give rise to the greatest demon of the Universe which will engulf the whole humankind.
+He also slices a large snake named Kaladansha into two parts.
+Lord Vishnu gains the upper hand in the war and throws Shukracharya into space.
+Shukracharya announces a prophecy throughout the Universe warning Lord Vishnu that the same humans whom he is protecting, in Kali Yuga, will themselves become very cruel than even demons, and a day will come when their cruelty will give rise to the greatest demon of the Universe which will engulf the whole humankind.
 Shukracharya then transforms himself into Planet Shukra or Venus and it becomes the home of demons.
 Later he joins Rahuketu's sliced body with that of Kaladansh's tail and vice versa.
 This gives rise to two demons Rahu and Ketu.
 Shukracharya declares that as long as his Sarpdand i.e. Snake Wand lives, the demons will remain powerful.

 Hanuman, who has just returned to heaven after completing his task on earth, is bored.
-He sees a village boy who is bullied by his classmates.
+He sees a village boy named Minku, who is bullied by his classmates.
 He decides to help him, not as a God or an invisible force but as a human.
 He then asks Lord Brahma to allow him to take birth as a human being.
-Brahma allows but keeps some conditions which Hanuman agrees to accept.
+Brahma allows but keeps 5 conditions that Hanuman agrees to accept.
 He appears on earth in a village named Bajrangpur from a priest and his wife as a human baby.
 What makes the reincarnated Hanuman different from other humans is that he has a tail and a huge appetite.
 The baby is named "Maruti" by his mother.
-After Maruti is three months old, he takes admission in the same school where the boy he wanted to help studies and befriends with him.
-Thereafter, he teaches a lesson to his bully classmates, Gabbar Singh and his gang.
+One night, when the priest was going back to his home, he was chased by some thugs, kidnapped, and then thrown inside a blockage.
+After Maruti is three months old, he is admitted to the same school where the boy he wanted to help studies and befriends him.
+Thereafter, he teaches a lesson to Tunnu and Tanki, his bully classmates, the one-eyed criminal, and his gang.